netscaler/netscaler-k8s-ingress-controller/docs/configure/config-map-coe.md

 # Analytics configuration support using ConfigMap

 You can use [Citrix Observability Exporter](https://github.com/citrix/citrix-observability-exporter) to export metrics and transactions from Netscaler CPX, MPX, or VPX and analyze the exported data to get meaningful insights.
-The Citrix Observability Exporter support is enabled with in the Citrix ingress controller configuration.
-You can now enable the Citrix Observability Exporter configuration with in the Citrix ingress controller using a [ConfigMap](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/configure/config-map/).
+The Citrix Observability Exporter support is enabled with in the Netscaler ingress controller configuration.
+You can now enable the Citrix Observability Exporter configuration with in the Netscaler ingress controller using a [ConfigMap](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/configure/config-map/).

 ## Supported environment variables for analytics configuration using ConfigMap